Updated: March 31, 2020

 When confronted with a sewing problem that I don’t know how to solve, my preference is to talk to someone about it.
 Thank goodness my mother lives across the street from me!
 She has been sewing since she was a little girl and has a wealth of knowledge and experience.

-When my zig-zag issues first happened, I took the swatch over to her to get her input on what happened and how I could solve the problems.
+When my zig-zag issues first happened with the bean bags, I took the swatch over to her to get her input on what happened and how I could solve the problems.
 She provided a lot of insight and several suggestions on how I could fix the zig-zag stitches.

 One solution my mom gave was related to the thread tension.
 I’ve never had to adjust thread tension before so I used the sewing machine instruction manual to figure out what to do.
 This is a great resource for basic sewing issues.

 While I was in the manual, I happened to come across the troubleshooting tips listed toward the end of the booklet.
 Several of the problems I was experiencing were described in the troubleshooting section.
 They weren’t specific to zig-zag stitches but more general in nature.

 It was exciting to notice the advice my mother provided were the same recommendations given by the sewing machine company.